RouzbehGh/Engineering-Economics/README.md

 # Engineering-Economics
-A repository for the Engineering Econimcs, in Amirkabir University of Technology.
+A repository for the Engineering Econimcs, in Amirkabir University of Technology.<br/>
 Engineering  economy  is  the  discipline  concerned  with  the  economic aspect  of  engineering.
 It  involves  the  systematic  evaluation  with  the  economic merits  of  proposed  solutions  to  the  engineering  problems.
-To  be  economically acceptable (i.e., affordable), solutions to engineering problem must demonstrate a positive balance of long term benefits over long term cost.
+To  be  economically acceptable (i.e., affordable), solutions to engineering problem must demonstrate a positive balance of long term benefits over long term cost. <br/><br/>

   Engineering economics is the application of economic techniques to the evaluation  of  design  and  engineering  alternatives.
 The  role  of  engineering